Guidelines for Authors Preparing Manuscripts for Publication Template can be downloaded at this Template Link

 cambria, first letter of first word capital.
 It should not be written as bold or italic.
 A dot should be placed after the figure number.

 Figures should have at least 400 dpi.
 Text in the figure should be 9 font size.
 A line should not be exist between figure and figure caption.
 A line should exist between text and figure.
 Figure caption should be located under the figure.
-Figures should be cited in the text as “Fig. 1”.
+Figures should be cited in the text as “Figure.
+1”.

 2.2.1.
 Third-level heading (Cambria, only first letter capital, bold 10 font size)